Find a job that works for you

-Here are some tips for how to discuss your reasons for leaving a job, an explanation of why employers ask about this and how not to answer this interview question:
+Here are some tips for discussing your reasons for leaving a job, along with an explanation of why employers ask about this as well as how not to answer this interview question:

-This interview question isn’t designed to trick you into making yourself look bad.
+Unlike the more common interview questions you'll likely be asked, this one isn’t designed to trick you into making yourself look bad.
 By exploring the reasons behind a job move, a hiring manager is attempting to learn about your career goals and whether you’re parting from your current employer on good terms.

 What are some good reasons for leaving a job?

-There are obviously many acceptable reasons for wanting to make a change.
-Talking about them is an opportunity to describe your work ethic and underscore your desire to grow.
+There are many acceptable reasons for leaving a job, and you shouldn’t be embarrassed to talk about them.
+In fact, you should relish the opportunity to describe your work ethic and underscore your desire to grow.
 Here are five examples of reasons for leaving a job that a hiring manager would view positively:

 1. More responsibility and better career growth

-Wanting to develop your skills is a sign of employee engagement and adds extra value to a company, making it an admirable quality rather than a liability.
+One thing all hiring managers want to hear from interviewees is that they’re hungry to develop their skills.
 If you aren’t being given the appropriate resources to grow and learn in your current role, it’s important to bring this to the attention of a possible new employer when sharing your reasons for leaving a job.
 Give examples of the kinds of skills you want to build on and tangible ways you’d like to go about doing it.

 2. A career change

 Wanting to move in a new direction professionally doesn’t make you fickle.
 It can serve as an indicator that you’re dedicated to finding interesting and meaningful work.
 By explaining your career development plan and outlining your ultimate end goal, you can demonstrate your drive and commitment.